Special Care Dental Nursing

 This qualification is suitable for registered dental nurses who help to care for people whose health and social needs may require special oral health provision.

 Record of Competence

-You are required to complete a work-based Record of Competence (RoC).
-There are four sections to the Record of Competence:
+You will be required to complete a work-based Record of Competence (RoC).
+There are four sections to the RoC: